Directing - Level 1 & 2

 Plus, special awards will be given out for best show, best director,

 best actor & actress.

-In order to take Part 2 of this program, you MUST complete Part 1, or
+In order to take Part 2 of this program, you MUST have completed Part 1, or

-get approval from artistic director Edward Dennis Fogell.
+get direct approval from artistic director Edward Dennis Fogell.

 for info on days & times